Chapter Twelve · For Grandparents

 Per grandchild, per grandparent, per year.
 A married couple can give $38,000 per grandchild without any gift tax reporting.
 Contributions to custodial accounts and 529 plans count toward this limit.

-529 Superfunding
+529 superfunding

 $95,000

-Old Rule (before 2024-25)
+Old rule (before 2024-25)

-Grandparent 529 distributions counted as student income. $10,000 distribution reduced aid by up to $5,000.
+Grandparent 529 distributions counted as student income.
+A $10,000 distribution could reduce aid by up to $5,000.

-New Rule (2024-25 onward)
+New rule (2024-25 onward)

 Grandparent 529 distributions are not reported on FAFSA.
 Zero impact on financial aid eligibility.